jy03189211/gameshop/README.md

 - User

   Represents a user of the system.
 All users are players, but also developers.
+This model extends the default Django User model which already includes the basic authentication-related things, and the naming of this model is also thus likely to change a bit to not conflict with Django.

 - Game